Wilder Beef in Cornwall

 It all depends what cattle are fed.
 Beef and dairy cattle can be divided into animals which have been fed entirely on grass (including silage and hay), and those which have been fed wholly or partly on grain.
 Grain typically means concentrated cereals, along with products from crops such as soya and palm oil, in the form of ‘nuts’ – compressed, processed feeds, which make cattle grow faster and produce more milk.
 Grain production requires a large area of land, sometimes in far-flung countries where it results in clearance of precious native habitats such as rainforests.

-The case for grass
+The case for 100% grass fed

 Pasture for Life

 The best way of ensuring that your meat and dairy is 100% grass fed is to look for the Pasture for Life (PFL) certification mark, guaranteeing that the animals have been fed grass for the whole of their lives.

-Email us at firstname.lastname@example.org – we’d love to hear from you.
+Also, if you’re a farmer following the 100% pasture fed approach in Cornwall email us at firstname.lastname@example.org – we’d love to hear from you.